J-amesdev/morax/README.md

 ![screenshot](assets/app_screenshot.png)

 <br>
-Morax is a shared financial manager application for groups written in Flet and Python
+Morax is a shared financial manager application for groups written in Flet and Python.

 ## Try
 Install the following dependencies using pip